AhsanAyaz/angular4-rockstar-chat-ngrx/README.md

 ## App Details

-The app is built on top the basic version of [Angular4Rockstar Chat](https://github.com/AhsanAyaz/angular4-rockstar-chat) project
+The app is built on top the basic version of [Angular4Rockstar Chat](https://github.com/AhsanAyaz/angular4-rockstar-chat) project with the inclusion of @ngrx/store usage.

 There're two simple pages:
 1) Landing Page
 2) Chat Page (home)